BLavery/STM32F030F4P6-Arduino/README.md

 The Installation parts 1 and 2 above will become obsolete/unnecessary here when 1.5 is released.
 But the library files here (Installation part 3 above) will remain working and valid.

-The intention of this project here has been to get something up and running ASAP on this board.
+The intention of this project here has been to get something up and running ASAP on this limited-capacity board.
 The board has been available "out there" now for a while.
 There will doubtless be in due course more elegant solutions to its limitations than the "mini" libraries above.

 But on second thought ...
 If it offends you to use simple workarounds for this chip's limited resources, then spend another $1 and buy a bluepill.